yuz302/SpiralDreamsBand/README.md

 ### Steps:

-1) Pull remote repo to your local host
+1) Pull the remote repo to your local machine.
+Create your own remote branch for easy collaboration.
 ```
 git clone https://github.com/yuz302/SpiralDreamsBand.git
 ```